 Waivers to forego the regular search process must be routed for approval on the Waiver Request form after the candidate has been identified, but BEFORE the offer has been made and accepted.
 A detailed explanation must be entered on the form.
 The explanation needs to clarify why a posted search is not needed including identification of the specific waiver exemption and the justification category.
 This form negates the necessity for the Vacancy Notice, Interview Request and Offer Request.

 Waivers to the standard search process are occasionally necessary.
 The following are circumstances under which a waiver to the usual search process will be considered.
 When seeking a waiver, the department should be prepared to explain the circumstances and demonstrate an appropriate justification.
 Other information may be considered when evaluating a waiver's appropriateness, such as whether the individual has prior waivers or if the position is underutilized for women or minorities.

 Endowed Chairs Department must document it has systematically canvassed the field of qualified scholars, made extraordinary efforts to identify qualified minorities and women, and systematically screened candidates.

-Unique Individuals Department must document why the usual advertising procedures are inappropriate, canvas the field for qualified scholars in the relevant discipline, and provide evidence that other individuals with similar qualifications or stature are not available.
+Unique Individuals Department must document why the usual advertising procedures are inappropriate, compare the field of scholars in the relevant discipline, and provide evidence that individual's qualifications or stature are unique and/or outstanding.